 It’s easy to fall victim to unhealthy habits on vacation, but it’s just as easy to squeeze some walking or other healthy activities into your trip.
 If you’re looking to stay on top of your activity time or even track your sleep stats on your trip, a Fitbit and its accompanying app will help you do just that.

 Don’t fret about whether or not your luggage will be at the carousel when you get to your destination.
-Luggage trackers have become an affordable accessory that allows you to see via your phone where your bags are at all times.
+Luggage trackers have become an affordable accessory that allow you to see via your phone where your bags are at all times.
 I reviewed TrakDot’s version and still use it, but smaller trackers like the keychain-sized Tile are also great for tracking suitcases and smaller items like your keys or wallet.

 Island life is meant to be relaxing, but some beach destinations might have you worried about leaving your valuables on the sand unsupervised.
 Consider SAFEGO’s portable beach safe, or for something lighter and more discrete, this purse-sizes alternative from Aqua Vault.